Spain Travel Guide

 We've outlined some general information below that may be helpful to you when planning your next holiday to Spain.

-Time Zone & Currency
+Time Zone & Currency in Spain

 The currency used in Spain is the Euro.
 Mainland Spain and the Balearic Islands are 1 hour ahead of Ireland and the UK.
 The time in the Canary Islands is the same as in Ireland and the UK.